-With the acquisition of Geokinetics’ U.S. multi-client land library, we have nearly tripled our North American coverage to over 10,000 square miles, encompassing the Permian, Appalachian, Powder River and other key basins.
+With the acquisition of Geokinetics’ U.S. multi-client land library, we have nearly tripled our North American onshore coverage to over 10,000 square miles, encompassing the Permian, Appalachian, Powder River, and other key basins.
 And we continue to build our premier library of quality 3D seismic data on the Gulf of Mexico shelf, which includes new full-azimuth nodal (FAN) data for better imaging around complex salt structures.

 Our ever-expanding coverage in the Permian currently includes high-quality data for more than 6,000 square miles, extending across Andrews, Culberson, Reeves, and Loving counties, Texas, as well as Eddy and Lea counties, New Mexico.

 Better seismic means reduced exploration risk.
 Accordingly, we have improved our parameters in Andrews County, Texas with our new high-trace density acquisition: the C-Ranch / Mud City survey with 10.4 times the trace density of previous surveys, which benefits new signal enhancement, noise removal, imaging, and reservoir characterization technologies.